 Who Should Attend

 This course is suitable for those who have experience teaching mindfulness-based programs.
-It is highly recommended that participants have facilitated at least one MBCT or MBSR group and/or received mentorship prior to taking this course.
+It is highly recommended that participants have facilitated at least one Mindfulness-Based Intervention (MBI) group and/or received mentorship prior to taking this course.

 Apply Before Registering

-If you have not already been accepted into the MBCT or MBSR Facilitation Certificate Program, please apply here and send your CV to email@example.com.
+If you have not already been accepted into one of The Centre’s Facilitation Certificate Programs, please apply here and send your CV to email@example.com.